chintamanil/profile_blog/README.md

 ## Description

 profile_blog is a simple blog and portfolio page application built with AngularJS, Node.js, less and MongoDB.
+Based on a blog i read about creating M.E.A.N app for blog

 ## Stack